Logging

 Searching and filtering logs

-You can search for specific messages in logs by typing part of the message into the Search Logs search bar on the top of any log page.
+Search log messages using the Search Logs bar at the top of any log page.

-For more information on a specific log line, clicking the log line will bring up an additional information panel on the bottom of the screen.
+For detailed information about a specific log entry, click the log line to display an information panel at the bottom of the screen.

 Viewing connection logs

-To view a connection's logs, click the log icon to the right of the connection.
+To view a connection's logs, click the log icon next to the connection.

-You can click any log line in the popover that's comes up to get more information about that log line.
+Click any log line in the resulting popover to view more details.

 Viewing data source config variable logs

-Data sources allow you to fetch data from third-party APIs, and present that data in the config wizard.
-But, logs that data sources generate are not tied to a specific execution.
+Data sources fetch data from third-party APIs and present it in the config wizard.
+Data source logs are not tied to specific executions.

-Instead, if you are an organization user you can view data source logs yourself by clicking on the log icon near the data source config variable.
-Note: This icon is not available and will not be shown to customer users who configure integrations in your embedded marketplace.
+Organization users can view data source logs by clicking the log icon near the data source config variable.
+Note: This icon is not available to customer users configuring integrations in your embedded marketplace.

-You can also find data source logs along with the config variable they're associated with in the Test Configuration drawer under Logs.
+Data source logs are also available with their associated config variables in the Test Configuration drawer under Logs.

 Viewing trigger lifecycle logs

-Most trigger functions run as part of an execution.
+Most trigger functions run as part of an execution - receiving a webhook request and returning a value, or running on a schedule.

 and onInstanceDelete